Frequently Asked Questions:

 We do not have any room service at present.
 Being an outdoor camp, most of the time is spent outdoors doing activities and exploring the areas.
 The Aravallis are a tremendous unexplored region welcoming adventurers with amazing secrets

-13. What about amenities like, Tv, Newspaper, Air conditioning?
+13. What about amenities like TV, Newspaper, Air conditioning and Swimming Pool?

-Being an adventure activity center based in the lap of nature, the concept is to disconnect from the daily gadgets and connect with nature.
-Hence there is no TV, newspaper and air conditioning.
-We have fans for overnight stays.
+Being an adventure activity centre based in the lap of nature, the concept is to disconnect with the daily gadgets and connect with nature.
+Hence there is no TV, newspaper.
+We have fans and Air conditioners in cottages for overnight stays and Swimming Pool is available at the camp.

 14. Is Wi-Fi available at the camp?